-Motion: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee:
+Motion: THAT the Board Finance and Property Committee recommend that the Board of Governors:

-- a) execute a Borrowing Resolution requesting approval of debt financing for the design and construction of the Research and Collections Resource Facility (RCRF) South Campus project for a total borrowing amount not to exceed thirty million dollars (\$30,000,000.00) in Canadian funds for a term of not more than twenty-five (25) years at an interest rate of not more than five percent (5.0%); and - b) make application to the Minister of Infrastructure for the required approval of the Lieutenant Governor in Council.
+- execute a Borrowing Resolution requesting approval of debt financing for the design and construction of the Research and Collections Resource Facility (RCRF) - South Campus project for a total borrowing amount not to exceed thirty million dollars (\$30,000,000.00) in Canadian funds for a term of not more than twenty-five (25) years at an interest rate of not more than five percent (5.0%); and - make application to the Minister of Infrastructure for the required approval of the Lieutenant Governor in Council.

-Action Requested Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations Subject Research and Collections Resource Facility (RCRF) - South Campus
+Action Requested □ Approval ⊠ Recommendation □ Discussion/Advice □ Information Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations; Pat Jansen, Associate Vice President (Planning and Project Delivery), Facilities and Operations Subject Research and Collections Resource Facility (RCRF) - South Campus

-Responsibility Facilities and Operations The Purpose of the Proposal is (please be specific) The Book and Record Depository (BARD) is currently the facility that houses less frequently used library materials, research collections and the University Archives.
+Details Responsibility Facilities and Operations The Purpose of the Proposal is (please be specific) The Book and Record Depository (BARD) is currently the facility that houses less frequently used library materials, research collections and the University Archives.
 Given the current location, the building conditions and the lease expiring in 2017, the university is looking to find an alternate location for high density storage for research collections and the Archives.
-A borrowing resolution and borrowing motion requires the approval of the Board of Governors, based on the recommendation of the Board Finance and Property Committee, in order that the required Order in Council may be obtained from the Government of Alberta prior to undertaking construction of the facility.
-The Impact of the Proposal is The construction of a new, purpose-built facility on South Campus provides the required capacity including expansion space; the proper environment in which to store these materials; lower risk and in close proximity to our campuses.
+A borrowing resolution and borrowing motion requires the approval of the Board of Governors, based on the recommendation of the Board Finance and Property Committee, in order that the required Order in Council may be obtained from the Government of Alberta prior to undertaking construction of The Impact of the Proposal is the facility.
+The construction of a new, purpose-built facility on South Campus provides the required capacity including expansion space; the proper environment in which to store these materials; lower risk and in close proximity to our campuses.
 The proposed building could be expanded in the future for related or complimentary use occupancies.
 Replaces/Revises n/a Timeline/Implementation Date Subject to approval, targeted to reach substantial completion in May 2017 Estimated Cost Total project cost is estimated at thirty million dollars (\$30,000,000.00) in Canadian funds.
 Sources of Funding Notes (Please see Opportunity Paper attached with the "Research and Collections Resource Facility (RCRF) - South Campus Capital Expenditure Authorization Request (CEAR)" item for additional background information, if required.)